Knowing how to find cheap flights to Borneo is mostly a matter of choosing the correct airport.

 - Tanjung Aru Beach

-Fly into Sandakan (SDK) if you want
+Fly into Sandakan (SDK) If You Want to Visit

 - Rainforest Discovery Centre